Check Out Lastminute Cheap Deals

 The Royals have very strong connections with the Cotswolds and here we give some of the salient details.

 Cheltenham Racecourse, famous for its Gold Cup Festival, much loved by the Queen Mother and visited by Her Majesty, Queen Elizabeth II in 2009.
-Prince William’s girlfriend Kate Middleton attended the race meetings in 2006, 2007 and 2008 as well as many other royals and famous celebrities, who come to enjoy the excitement and the atmosphere of Gold Cup Week in the month of March.
+Prince William’s wife Kate Middleton attended the race meetings in 2006, 2007 and 2008 as well as many other royals and famous celebrities, who come to enjoy the excitement and the atmosphere of Gold Cup Week in the month of March.

 Cheltenham